scsd-cdh/SCSD-Toolbox/README.md

-# sc-Toolbox
+# scsd-Toolbox
-This project is a collection of Vue frontend components intended to be used in various projects within the Space Concordia Spacecraft division.
-Current components are the ones from the [shadcn-vue](https://www.shadcn-vue.com/docs/introduction.html) library.
+This project is a collection of Vue frontend components intended to be used in various projects within the Space Concordia Spacecraft Division.
+Current components are the ones from the [shadcn-vue](https://www.shadcn-vue.com/docs/introduction.html) library in addition to a custom navbar.
 We will be working on customizing and adding new components to this library to better suit the team's needs.

 ## View components locally
 This project can be ran locally to view the components in action by running the following commands: